-For 2020, CCB is effective in transition arrangement and is required to be kept at 2.5% of the Capital base.
-CCyB is not in effect and is not required to be kept for 2020.
+CCB is required to be kept at 2.5% of the Capital base.
+CCyB is in effect and is not applicable on the Bank.

 Regulatory Capital

 The Bank's capital base is divided into three main categories, namely CET1, AT1 and Tier 2 ('T2'), depending on their characteristics.